BIPES/BIPES/docs/get-started/tech-details.rst

 Follow the instructions to enable WebREPL, and set a password.
 Next access `BIPES <http://bipes.net.br/beta2/ui>`_.
 Then connect to the network created by MicroPython, which is something similar to MicroPython-*.
 Go to BIPES Console, and on the host, type ``ws://192.168.4.1:8266/``.
 Click Connect, and you should get MicroPython shell over wifi!
 By the way, the wifi password is micropythoN, and the console password is the one you typed minutes ago.
 From now on, you can build your program and run it using blocks!

+Note, that connecting directly to the board running MicroPython will disconnect you from other Wifi Access Point, limiting your Internet Access.
+However, you can configure your board to connect directly to an Access Point.
+Use these commands for that:

 .. code-block:: python

 	import network